 Model (SM) of fundamental interactions which can be geometrized in lines described here.)
 One has to find it out and later it out and later be able to respond the questions which would follow, plus check them experimentally.
 Looking back onto the development of philosophy we see that a need of having an overall all-encompassing system was universally encountered.
 Only the methods and the aspirations striven for were again and again different.
 At present the goals one tries to achieve are tremendously ambitious, even extremely so.
 All this results from the fact that a situation was reached, where we possess a lot of partial truths.
 The urge which keeps a human being searching for such an overall synthesis, a drive toward finding that ultimate principle of the world, seems to constitute a very characteristic feature of the human mind.
-This property probably results from the fact that we live in the so called cultural reality, that is, as R. Ingarden had put it - in a quasi-reality.
+This property probably results from the fact that we live in the so called cultural reality, that is, as R. Ingarden (Ingarden 1998) had put it - in a quasi-reality.
 Just by reproducing this quasi-reality we are urged to answer still new and newer questions, extending thus the applicability range of partial truths.
 In this fashion the quasi-reality is evolving and becomes still closer to an objective reality.
 This last claim constitutes of course also a certain philosophical thesis per se, one which we could attribute as e.g. the viewpoint maintained by scientific materialism advocated for instance by W. Krajewski.
 On the other hand, we have to keep in mind, recalling again the history of the human thought, that there might occur the case of the so called "contact points of the principal oppositions".
-This is to be understood in such a way that any pair of philosophical systems, in spite of being in principle contradictory (or even constituting mutually exclusive a Summerian king (lugal) of Uruk (Summerian Unug).
-In this way he is one of the first kings in the history of the human culture known from his name.
-Simultaneously he is a king of the first nation in human culture known from its name (Summerian - "black heads").
-Due to his very important achievements during the reining he was deficated after his death.
+This is to be understood in such a way that any pair of philosophical systems, in spite of being in principle contradictory (or even constituting mutually exclusive solutions) could possess very similar partial solutions and partial truths.
+In this fashion e.g. materialism might be enriched by Thomism and vice versa.
+The passage from one system to another, with jumps from a contradiction heads").
+Due to his very important achievements during the reining he was deificated after his death.
 After that he became an hero of the Epic of Gilgamesh.
 In this Epic except many adventures of Gilgamesh, his friend Enkidu, a fight with Humbaba (Huwawa) and influences of gods and goddesses (Innane-Ishtar) there are a lot of philosophical reflections.
 In this way Gilgamesh started to be a philosopher, to be "He who Saw the Deep" and "He Sees the Unknown".
 Simultaneously these philosophical reflections are connected to an old dream of all mankind - to be immortal and forever young.
 Gilgamesh (as an hero of the Epic) is a son of the goddess Ninsun and the halfgod Lugalbanda.
 Thus he is not a full god, he must die.
 He is looking for immortality despite the fact he knows that gods want immortality only for themselves, not for humans.
 Eventually he failed in his efforts.
 He obtained some advices what to do.
 They are: "Be happy of all of these you have, you will never be immortal".
 During my classes on philosophy with my students we agreed that Gilgamesh got some kind of immortality.
 It passed about five thousand years and we still are taking and discussing about him.
 However this immortality has nothing to do with the immortality he wanted to get.
 In some sense we can consider him as a first philosopher with a distinction from religio-philosophical gnosis.